-With the impact of the COVID-19 pandemic and students being away from traditional education for approximately eighteen months it is difficult to assess the current status of gang-related issues and concerns.
-It appeared some middle school students may have been recruited or lured into gang-related activities during this period.
-Needed outreach and supports were directed to these students and families.
-It will be important for MCPS to track and monitor suspected and confirmed gang-related incidents and concerns to determine from the system and community perspective if we are seeing an increase or decrease in these areas.
+With the impact of the COVID-19 pandemic and students being away from traditional education for approximately eighteen months it is difficult to assess the current status of gangrelated issues and concerns.
+It appeared some middle school students may have been recruited or lured intrang related activities during this period.
+Needed outreach and support were directed to these students and families.
+It will be important for MCPS to track and monitor suspected and confirmedpang related incidents and concerns to determine from the system and community perspective if we are seeing an increase or decreasen these areas.

-MCPS will work with our service and outreach partners to continue to address and respond to any gang- related as well as similar or destructive behavior issues and concerns.
+MCPS will work with our service and outreach partners to continue to address and respond to any gang-related as well as similar or destructive behavior issues and concerns.

-9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your Local education agency.